 Stellar Partnerships and Price Performance in 2017

 2017 was similar to 2016 and saw Stellar continue to form successful partnerships.
-International Business Machines Corporation (IBM) and KlickEx partnered with Stellar to use its Network to facilitate cross-border transactions primarily in the South Pacific region.
+IBM and KlickEx partnered with Stellar to use its Network to facilitate cross-border transactions primarily in the South Pacific region.
 Stellar launched a commercial arm called Light Year (Lightyear.io).

 LightYear.io serves the purpose of creating a universal payments network which is built around the open financial protocol of Stellar.
 Lightyear.io acts as a bridge between traditional financial institutions as well as various other payment networks which include cryptocurrencies.

 In December, Nigerian-based non-cash remittance platform (SureRemit) partnered with Stellar.
 SureRemit used Stellar’s blockchain to launch a crypto token which is aimed at Africans living abroad to aid them in sending money to their relatives back home in a safe, secure and fast manner.

 Although China eventually banned the use of all forms of cryptocurrency, the crypto boom in 2017 was too strong and resisted attempts by several financial regulatory bodies to discredit its importance in the mainstream world.
 The partnerships and creation of a commercial arm brought gains to XLM.